 The Armidale Regional Local Environmental Plan 2012 is available at: https://legislation.nsw.gov.au/view/html/inforce/current/epi-2012-0589

 A Development Control Plan (DCP) provides guidance to developers for different types of development, including subdivisions and buildings, and related matters such as parking, landscaping and signage.

-The Armidale Dumaresq DCP 2012 is available here
+- The Armidale Dumaresq Development Control Plan 2012 is available here

 For the former Guyra Shire Council Local Government Area

 - The Guyra Development Control Plan 2015 is available here

 In addition to the provisions in the LEPs and DCPs, various State Environmental Planning Policies